Bubonic Plague, Cynicism, Facts, Health, History, Humor, Media, Medicine, Pandemics, Smallpox, Social Commentary, Swine Flu

 This distinctive apparel can be recognized from miles away.
 Any criminal act while wearing a bowling shirt could lead to swift capture.
 Witnesses will surely recall either the stitched name, or the design and color.
 There can’t be more than three people in the immediate vicinity of the crime wearing such apparel, narrowing down the suspects.
 The point is, don’t commit a felony in Bowlwear.
 You will not escape.

-To test the durability of a shirt, the contestants submit the entry to the committee three weeks prior to the judging.
+To test the durability of a shirt in bowling shirt competitions, the contestants submit the entry to the committee three weeks prior to the judging.
 The item is subjected to 500 hours of exposure to bowling conditions.
 On the day of the competition, the shirts are tested for fraying, and that with the least, wins the award.
 Tie Dye and Best Color Combination are obvious.
+At the Mob Musuem in Las Vegas, Nevada they sell bowling shirts for $80.00.

-st Duckpin Enthusiasts . . .
-The Babe.
-Although Babe Ruth was not considered to have made much of a fashion statement, his subsequent career in Major League Baseball overcame his lack of runway thinking.
+Although one of Baltimore’s best duckpin enthusiasts, Babe Ruth, was not considered to have made much of a fashion statement, his subsequent career in Major League Baseball overcame his lack of bowling attire style.

 One day the world will appreciate Bowlwear.
 It will take all of us, working together, to make it happen.
 I urge you to stop by your local bowling alley and survey what is being worn.
-Stop anyone who is not wearing bowl-worthy tops.
-Tell that person of the movement and win them over.
+Stop anyone who is not wearing bowl-worthy tops and tell that person there is a Bowlwear movement in progress and win them over.
 This will work.
 I assure you.
 There will be Pradaesque bowling shirts.

 With Love,